peterhinch/micropython-async/v3/docs/DRIVERS.md

 asyncio.run(my_app())  # Run main application code
 ```

-An alternative, compatible `Pushbutton` implementation is available
+An alternative `Pushbutton` implementation is available
 [here](https://github.com/kevinkk525/pysmartnode/blob/dev/pysmartnode/utils/abutton.py):
 this implementation avoids the use of the `Delay_ms` class to minimise the
 number of coroutines.